Replacement dynamics of binary quadratic forms: Introduction

 \begin{theorem} Let $f(x,y) = Cx^2+Dy^2$ be a fixed binary quadratic form over $\Q$ with $C, D \neq 0$. \begin{enumerate} \item The form $f$ has a periodic vector over $\overline{\Q}$ of type $(L,R,L,R)$ if and only if $C \ne D$, and there is a one-to-one correspondence between such vectors and the roots of the degree $4$ polynomial $R_{C,D}(y) \in \Z[y]$ defined in \cref{LRLR_poly}:

 where $G_{C,D}(y) \in \Q[y]$ is an explicit polynomial.

-In particular, there are at most $4$ periodic vectors of this type for $f$ over $\C$, the coordinates of a periodic vector of this type for $f$ generate a number field of degree at most $4$ (with degree $4$ being the generic behavior), and $f$ has a rational periodic vector of this type if and only if $R_{C,D}(y)$ has a rational root. \\
+In particular, there are at most $4$ periodic vectors of this type for $f$ over $\C$, the coordinates of a periodic vector of this type for $f$ generate a number field of degree at most $4$ (with degree $4$ being the generic behavior), and $f$ has a rational periodic vector over a number field $K$ if and only if $R_{C,D}(y)$ has a root over $K$. \\

 \item Each periodic vector of type $(L,L,R,L,R)$ for $f$ over $\overline{\Q}$ corresponds to a root of the polynomial $S_{C,D}(y) \in \Z[y]$ defined in \cref{LLRLR_poly}, which has degree $10$ unless $C = -D$ or $c^2-3cd+4d^2 = 0$.
 If $C \ne D$, then there is a one-to-one correspondence